 Department Internal Tracking

 On occasion, a department will have an agreement with a UW employee in a different department for the provision of effort on an Award.
-If that agreement is not formalized as a Cost Share Commitment with the Award Sponsor, the department does not need to record it in the Cost Share Summary system.
-However if the department wants to track that effort, they may use the “Shift in Funding Source” functionality (available on the MAA webpage) to record that effort on the faculty’s FEC but not report it as Cost Share to the Award Sponsor.
+If that agreement is not formalized as a Cost Share Commitment with the Award Sponsor, the department does not need to record it in Workday.
+However if the department wants to track that effort, they may use the “Shift in Funding Source” functionality in ECC to record that effort on the faculty’s Effort Report but not report it as Cost Share to the Award Sponsor.

 NIH Training Grants